 Ceiling fans vs air conditioners

 We all know air conditioners can be expensive to use, but the fact remains that they can cool down a room very efficiently.
 Whether you choose a ceiling fan or an air conditioner will depend on what you expect from your cooling device and how much you want to spend on an ongoing basis.

-Pros and Cons
+Pros and cons

 Many people find using both a ceiling fan and air conditioner in tandem works well.
 Once the air conditioner cools the room, a ceiling fan can help circulate the colder air.
 You can then turn your air conditioner to a lower setting or turn it off entirely.
-You can also save money by using the air conditioner only on extra hot days and use the fan on warm days where you just want a nice breeze.
+You can also save money by using the air conditioner only on really hot days and use the fan on warm days where you just want a nice breeze.

 4 things to consider